satshas/Coffee-Grinder/README.md

 <br><br>
 <div align="center"><img src="media/g4.jpg" width="30%">     <img src="media/g5.jpg" width="30%"></div>
 <br>
-3. Attach the male part of the M5x60mm standofs to the bottom ob the grinding chamber.<br><br>
+3. Attach the male part of the M5x60mm standoffs to the bottom ob the grinding chamber.<br><br>
 <div align="center"><img src="media/g10.jpg" width="60%"></div>
 <br>
 5. Place the 3D printed cap to the square aluminum piece with the big hole in the center so that the wider part of the printed part fits with the circle slot. (this assembled part will be refered as "top of the grinding chamber" in the next steps).<br><br>